 Don’t sleep on a sparkling wine pairing this Thanksgiving: the acidity of a bubbly wine is great for either salty or fried foods and could be the ideal wine for your meal from start to finish.
 I’d recommend either a Prosecco, Cava, or Sparkling Rosé this Thanksgiving.

 If you want a dessert wine, I’d highly recommend a good Port.
-A Tawny Port tastes a bit nuttier compared to a Ruby port and is the perfect pairing for pie.
+A Tawny Port tastes a bit nuttier than a Ruby port and is the perfect pairing for pie.
 Just be careful: ports often have a higher alcohol content than regular wine, so you don’t need to go overboard while pouring them!
 A cream sherry will also pair nicely with any of the desserts you have on the table, as well.

-What wines do you think are the best for Thanksgiving dinner?
+What do you think are the best wines for Thanksgiving dinner?
 Share in a comment below!

 Photos by Tom McGovern